wayneyeye/flappybird_AI/README.md

 * show the score at the bottom to minimize its impact
 * base does not shift anymore
 * K_a to enter AI mode while K_UP or K_SPACE to enter manual mode
-* add statistic info at the bottomtensorflow-gpu environment)
+* add statistic info at the bottom of the screen

 ----------